vpetersson/vpetersson.com/reading-log.md

 * The Fish That Ate The Whale by Rich Cohen
 * Fictions by Jorge Luis Borges
 * Super Brain by Deepak Chopra and Rudolph E. Tanzi
+* Zen And The Art Of Motorcycle Maintenance by Robert M Parsig